Training Sessions *October 15* 2019 NSF Cybersecurity Summit

 WISE provides a trusted global environment where security experts from general and research domain-specific Infrastructures can share information on topics such as risk management, experiences about certification processes and threat intelligence.
 With participants from e-Infrastructures such as EGI, EUDAT, GEANT, EOSC-hub, PRACE, XSEDE, OSG, NRENs and more, the main aim of WISE is to promote best practice in Information Security by developing trust frameworks, template policies and guidelines for e-Infrastructures.

-Including use of a Policy Development Kit aimed at meeting the SCI needs
+o Policy Development Kit and templates, including the WISE baseline AUP, aimed at meeting the SCI needs.

-We would also like to compare our policy kit with other such activities (Trusted CI for example) and see what we can learn from each other
+o Comparison of these templates with other such activities (Trusted CI for example) and see what we can learn from each other.

 Target Audience for the training: We would invite security representatives from E-Infrastructures and Large-Scale NSF facilities to participate.
 This includes operational security individuals and policy makers.
 Some of the topics would be training sessions with hands-on exercises while others would be management/planning/brainstorming sessions, to assist the working groups in the production of new template policies and best-practice documents.

 The goal of security log analysis is to more efficiently leverage log collection in order to identify threats and anomalies in your organization.
 This half-day training will help you tie together various log and data sources to provide a more rounded, coherent picture of a potential security event.
 It will also help you understand log analysis as a life cycle (collection, event management, analysis, response) that continues to become more efficient over time.
 Interactive demonstrations will cover both automated and manual analysis using multiple log sources, with examples from real security incidents.

 Regulated Data Security and Privacy: DFARS/CUI, HIPAA, FISMA, and GDPR